jameschip/website/content/almanac/_index.md

 {{< figure src="screenshot.png">}}

-Autograph is a tool for life journaling that I wrote.
+Almanac is a tool for life journaling that I wrote.
 I Wanted a journaling tool that was light weight and not web based as I wanted to keep my log on my local machine instead of on the web for everyone to see.
 All it had to do was the following:

 * Create entries in a log with a subject field
 * Be able to search and display the log by date or subject